Roshith93/100-days-of-code/r1-log.md

 **Today's Progress** Learned more about React's props. passing props into a stateless function, passin array as an props, how to use default props, override default props, also using PropTypes to define the props we expect.
 Props in the React is 100% clear

+### DAY18 - SEP 19th 2018

+**Today's Progress** Learned how to pass method references between react components.
+Also learned about two way  binding.